WICG/pending-beacon/explainers/beacon_api.md

   <tr>
    <td><code>pageHideTimeout</code>
    </td>
    <td>Defaults to null.
-If set, a timeout in milliseconds after page hide, after which a beacon will be queued for sending, regardless of whether or not the page has been unloaded yet.
-If this is null when the page is hidden, the beacon will be sent on page unload (including eviction from the BFCache).
-Note that the beacon is not guaranteed to be sent at exactly this many milliseconds after pageHide; bundling/batching of beacons is possible.
+If set, a timeout in milliseconds after the next pagehide event is sent, after which a beacon will be queued for sending, regardless of whether or not the document has been discarded yet.
+If this is null when the page is hidden, the beacon will be sent on document discard (including eviction from the BFCache).
+Note that the beacon is not guaranteed to be sent at exactly this many milliseconds after pagehide; bundling/batching of beacons is possible.
    </td>
   </tr>
   <tr>